Nick-M1/ScalaCatsGuide/README.md

 ### #3 - Type Class Folder:
  * Within each Create Folder:
    * Describes what each type-class does and provides a simplified API for each. <br>

+ * Within each Implementations Folder:
+   * Defines implementations for thi type-class, for different data structures
    * All of this is already built-in to the Cats library, so the user doesn't have to define these in their code.

  * Within each Using Folder: